AO elaboration and other teaching resources

 1PLUS2, 2PLUS1, 0PLUS3, 3PLUS0, 0PLUS3, 3PLUS0, 1AND2, 2AND1, 3AND0, 0AND3,

 TORU, TROIS, DREI, TRE, TRES.

-These suggestions for possible number plates for FIVE were devised by Adam Collins, from Dunedin North Intermediate.
+Number plates for FIVE (devised by Adam Collins, from Dunedin North Intermediate.)
 Are there other ways to make five?

 5, 05, O5,